by Chris Baumgartner

 Robert Smith is in a good mood today.

 Lead singer for The Cure, Robert Smith is kind of a Goth guy, wearing lipstick and eyeliner as part of the act.

 Edward Scissorhands was the hero of the 1990 Tim Burton surreal fantasy movie of the same name.
 Johnny Depp played Edward, a gentle outcast whose hands, made from scissors, made it impossible for him to ever touch another person.
 The film was a rather heavy-handed metaphor for our inability to connect with the people around us.

 Boy, the Hulk has lost weight.

 The green-skinned “Incredible Hulk” comic book character was created by Stan Lee and Jack Kirby in 1962.
 He is a gigantic, muscle-bound brute, created after scientist Bruce Banner was caught in a gamma bomb explosion.
 Now Banner transforms into the Hulk whenever he gets angry.
 Don’t make him angry.
 You wouldn’t like him when he’s angry.

 Norelco’s plan for world domination. –Even its name spells Merry Christmas.

 Norelco is a brand of men’s electric shavers, made by Royal Philips Electronics of the Netherlands.
 In a 1978 holiday season television commercial for Norelco electric razors, the line “Even our name says ‘Merry Christmas’” was used and the name intentionally misspelled on screen as “Noëlco.”

 I’m hunting spacecwaft.
 Huh-huh-huh-huh.

-Elmer Fudd is a character in the Looney Tunes cartoons, a hunter usually pitted against Bugs Bunny.
-He pronounced his R’s as W’s.
+An imitation of Elmer Fudd, who is a character in the Looney Tunes cartoons, a hunter usually pitted against Bugs Bunny.
+He pronounces his R’s as W’s.